bcaffo/LittleInferenceBook/manuscript/02_probability.md

 Given a random experiment (say rolling a die) a probability measure is a population quantity that summarizes the randomness.
-The brilliant discovery of the father of probability, the [Russian mathematician Kolmogorov](http://en.wikipedia.org/wiki/Andrey_Kolmogorov), was that to
+The brilliant discovery by the father of probability, the [Russian mathematician Kolmogorov](http://en.wikipedia.org/wiki/Andrey_Kolmogorov), was that to